jogong2718/prof-finder/README.md

 Run `git clone https://github.com/Madhav-Malhotra/uwaterloo-prof-finder` on your terminal to download the Git Respository onto your computer.
 Then, run `cd uwaterloo-prof-finder`to open the downloaded folder.

+# Unix based OS (MacOS or Linux)
-Run `python3 -m venv .venv` to create a virtual environment.
-Then, activate the virtual environment with `source .venv/bin/activate`.
+Run `python3 -m venv venv` to create a virtual environment.
+Then, activate the virtual environment with `source venv/bin/activate`.
 Next, install project dependencies with `pip3 install requirements.txt`

+# Windows
+Run `python -m venv venv` to create a virtual environment.
+Then, activate the virtual environment with `venv/bin/activate`.
+Next, install project dependencies with `pip install -r requirements.txt`

 Create a file called `.env` in the downloaded folder and enter your HuggingFace API Token:
 ```.env